Crazy Cool

-"Crazy Cool" is a song recorded by American singer Paula Abdul for her third studio album, Head over Heels (1995).
-It was written by was written by Peter Lord, V. Jeffrey Smith and Sandra St. Victor, while produced by the former two, and was released as the album's second single on August 22, 1995, by Virgin Records.
+"Crazy Cool" is a song recorded by American recording artist Paula Abdul for her third studio album, Head over Heels (1995).
+It was written by Peter Lord, V. Jeffrey Smith and Sandra St. Victor, while produced by the former two, and was released as the album's second single on August 8, 1995, by Virgin Records.
+The song was not released in the United Kingdom.

+Composition

+"Crazy Cool" is performed in the key of C♯/D♭, with a moderate tempo of 88 beats per minute.

 Critical reception

 Steve Baltin from Cash Box wrote, "The second single from Abdul’s Head Over Heels CD is successful when it follows the same slightly dark ambient tones of “My Love Is For Real”, the record’s first single.
 However, it loses its way during the overly bubbly chorus.
 Abdul obviously wanted to try something new on this record.
 Hopefully she learned the valuable lesson for next time of sticking to one’s own guns."
+Larry Flick of Billboard magazine responded positively to the track, saying Abdul has developed into "quite the seductress, as evident in her pouty delivery of this song's smoldering words."
+Reading Eagle however offered a more mixed review, reviewing that the song lacked the urgent rhythms of previous singles.
+Gavin Report wrote favorably of the track but regarded it as a downgrade from "My Love Is For Real".

 Chart performance

 The single reached number 58 on the Billboard Hot 100 and was a hit on the dance charts.
 In Canada, the single peaked at number 49 and remained on the chart for 15 weeks.